 Did you know that you can use the Records Management feature in Info-Organiser to set document storage and destruction dates?

 Info-Organiser DMS is VERS certified to meet the stringent standard requirements of the Public Records Office of Victoria, recognised as Australia’s leading body for records management.
 In addition, Info-Organiser includes an archive database option where you can move files that you no longer access frequently.

-Just as you would secure destroy paper documents, you can also set time frames to review and purge your electronic files.
+Just as you would securely destroy paper documents, you can also set time frames to review and purge your electronic files.
 Most general business docs have a retention period of seven years, with some notable exceptions listed in the table below.

 |Retention of General Business Documents:|